Week 11 Finishing the API and setting up MQTT client

 configured the server with an ssh key but later realized that, since that key was for the

-user, and I preferred not reusing it, I'd have to make a new key.
+root user, and I preferred not reusing it, I'd have to make a new key.

 So I followed digital